zeebigbadkitty/HTML-CSS-Refactor/README.md

 # mod-one-challenge
- Challenge exercise for module 1
+Refactoring code for semantic elements and assesbility to completeg the module one challenge activity.